erlandg/Artificial_neural_networ_from_scratch/README.md

 Classifies random generated data in a pattern similar to the XOR-problem.

-run in cmd by the following code: python NN.py
+run in cmd by the following code:

+python NN.py

-requires NumPy and matplotlib to run.
+requires only libraries numpy and matplotlib to run.